NickChronis2004/RESUME/README.md

 # RESUME
 Here is a quick Resume description about my github account:

-# 👋 Hi, I'm Nick Chronis
+# 👋 Hi, I'm Nickolaos Chronis

 🎓 **Computer Science undergraduate (3rd year)** (University of Crete) with focus on **Systems, Cybersecurity, and AI-driven Automation**.
 🚀 Passionate about building large-scale software, exploring low-level architectures, and connecting theory with practice.